DominicM36/ReliableP2P/README.md

         updated when another node joins the network.
 After this each peer will update their peer list removing the disconnected node, and the disconnected node will terminate itself.

-    update_peers:
-        Sent by the database peer, this will be received by all peers in the network when a new peer joins notifying them to update their list of active peers.

     get:
         Request made by peer in search of file.
 When a node receives a get request on the client side, if it has the file the request is looking for, it will send it with a header titled file, if it does not have a file, then